JC3/MLExamples/FullscreenGLApp/readme.md

 **You'll have to update MLCERT in the package file to specify your own certificate, or remove the line and use the -s option to mabu.**

+**Also, if you are doing a host build, you'll have to update glfw.comp to specify your GLFW installation path.**

+While having to update these source controlled files isn't ideal, I'm not sure of another solution.
+Follow [this forum post](https://forum.magicleap.com/hc/en-us/community/posts/360040900451) for progress here.

 About This Example
 -